 NCERT Solutions for Class 6 Maths Chapter 11 Algebra Exercise 11.2 deals with concepts like geometric and arithmetic rules.
 It provides students with knowledge about perimeter of square and rectangle and various properties in arithmetics.
-The faculties at BYJU’S have explained these NCERT Solutions in an elaborate and interesting manner with the aim of helping students perform well in the Class 6 exam.
+The faculty at BYJU’S has explained these NCERT Solutions in an elaborate and interesting manner with the aim of helping students perform well in the Class 6 exam.

 Access NCERT Solutions for Class 6 Chapter 11: Algebra Exercise 11.2

 1. The side of an equilateral triangle is shown by l.
 Express the perimeter of the equilateral triangle using l.

 Side of equilateral triangle = l

 2. The side of the regular hexagon (Fig 11.10) is denoted by l.
 Express the perimeter of the hexagon using l.

 (Hint: A regular hexagon has all its six sides equal in length.)

 Side of a regular hexagon = l